alexgorbatchev/opts-parser/README.md

 This was an old school way of passing random canfiguration values through `class` attribute into SyntaxHighlighter.
 Why not use `data-*` attributes?
 Well, back in 2002 those didn't exist...
 Yes, this could be modernized a bit, at the same time there are hundreds of thousands active usages now.

+## Important

+This module depends on a verion of [XRegExp](https://github.com/slevithan/xregexp) that is bundled in [syntaxhighlighter-regex](https://github.com/syntaxhighlighter/syntaxhighlighter-regex).
+At the time of writing, the bundled version `3.1.0-dev` is unreleased.

 ## Installation

 ```